The 65+ Best Tips for Family Travel on a Budget

-It’s estimated that 42 million Americans traveled last summer.
-At an average cost of $1200 per person, that’s a whole lotta dough.
-Traveling with a family or even friends can add up quick, making a family vacation cost about as much as your health insurance deductible.
+It’s estimated that 83% of Americans traveled last summer.
+At an average cost of $1558 per person for one week, that’s a whole lot of dough.
+Traveling with family can add up quickly, making a family vacation cost about as much as your health insurance deductible.
 Ouch.

-When traveling, there are three main pieces that create the trip of a lifetime:
+When planning for family travel on a budget, three main pieces create the trip of a lifetime:

 - Your budget